sebastianrau/focusrite-mackie-control/README.md

 - Go 1.23.5 or later
 - A compatible Focusrite device
-- A Mackie Control-compatible control surface
+- A Mackie Control-compatible control surface or a Streamdeck with Midi Plugin
 - [Fyne](https://fyne.io/) as GUI framework

 ## Installation